owntheweb/static-nextjs-blog/posts/2011/do-it-with-drupal-2011-in-new-york.md

 *   Jeff gave the example of the wifi lamp, a lamp that changes color based on some condition like weather change or number of website visitors.
 No clicking!
 *   Accessibility isn't just about blind users, but perhaps sighted users who are driving down the highway.

-Notes from [Josh Clark](https://globalmoxie.com/index.shtml)'s keynote, "Mobile Context Is a Myth" (This guy tweeted his presentation in real time WHOA! - slides available [here](https://globalmoxie.com/jhc/prez/mobile-context-myth.pdf)):
+Notes from [Josh Clark] *-link archived-*'s keynote, "Mobile Context Is a Myth" (This guy tweeted his presentation in real time WHOA! - slides available [here] *-link archived-*):

 *   Mobile isn't always on the run.
 It's also on the couch.
 *   Don't take out features on a mobile app, otherwise people are likely to leave the mobile version to swim around the huge version (or not swim at all).